 Have you ever wondered at what stage you can see the new crescent moon?

-Optical aid on the same day may be needed to find the new crescent moon from
+aid on the same day may be needed to find the new crescent moon from most of

 On the same day, naked-eye sightings under excellent conditions are possible

-Hawaiian Islands.
-Easy sightings are possible from the Pacific Ocean region to the
+border region.
+Easy sightings are possible from the western Indian Ocean region,

-moon should be possible on Monday December 6th on a global basis.
-We
+new crescent moon should be possible on a global basis including the British

-would therefore ask observers to make their observations of the crescent Moon
+Isles.
+We would therefore ask observers to make their observations of the

 If you go out just after sunset over the three or four days following the

 instant of new moon and have a look low in the western half of the sky near